Intake Questionnaire: Initial Meeting with a Probate Lawyer

-“Probate" has two meanings.
-Narrowly, it refers to the process of making sure a will is valid in a probate court.
-More broadly, it refers to estate administration or the general process of distributing a deceased person's estate.
+Probate has two meanings.
+It refers to ensuring a will is valid in a probate court.
+Probate law generally relates to estate administration or the general process of distributing a deceased person's estate.

-In probate, the goal is to distribute a deceased person's property according to their will after paying off legitimate debts.
-If a will does not exist, the property is distributed according to state laws of intestate succession.
-In all cases, the process involves swearing in a personal representative, calculating assets, paying debts, and distributing the remaining property.
+In probate, the goal is to distribute property in a deceased's estate according to their will after satisfying financial obligations.
+If a will does not exist, intestacy rules apply.
+State laws of intestate succession control the distribution of assets in such cases.
+In all cases, the legal process involves:

 In most cases, the probate process goes smoothly.
-However, sometimes complications arise when a will is contested, heirs and creditors decide they are entitled to a larger cut, or property needs to be liquidated to cover the debt.
-In these scenarios, a probate attorney can help.
+However, sometimes complications arise.
+Heirs and creditors may decide they are entitled to a more significant cut, or someone may contest the will.
+Liquidating property to pay debts can also complicate matters.
+In these scenarios, getting legal advice from an experienced attorney can help.